Research Paper By Linda Mueller

 (Expat Spouse Coach, JAPAN)

-Trailing spouses are typically, although this is becoming less gender-specific over time, the wives of corporate employees temporarily assigned to work abroad.
-From the outside, this group appears to live a privileged life – from a cost-of-living allowance that covers a variety of domestic help, exotic vacations and private schooling for the kids to the opportunity to reinvent oneself as an adult.
+Trailing spouses are typical, although this is becoming less gender-specific over time, the wives of corporate employees are temporarily assigned to work abroad.
+From the outside, this group appears to live a privileged life – from a cost-of-living allowance that covers a variety of domestic help, exotic vacations, and private schooling for the kids to the opportunity to reinvent oneself as an adult.
 Nonetheless, the challenges associated with such an existence out-weigh the benefits for some; often resulting in the employee’s failure to succeed in his assignment.
-As the expense of supporting an expat employee is great, often exceeding US$1 million per assignee per assignment (McNulty, 2005), such a failure often damages the employee’s career and creates a large financial burden on the corporation.
-Coaching provides the support the wife of an expat needs to successfully transition to her role as a trailing spouse – creating a positive and productive experience for herself and her loved ones – and should be included in the expat benefit package to increase the likelihood of the assignee’s success.
+As the expense of supporting an expat employee is great, often exceeding US$1 million per assignee per assignment (McNulty, 2005), such failure often damages the employee’s career and creates a large financial burden on the corporation.
+Coaching provides the support the wife of an expat needs to successfully transition to her role as a trailing spouse – creating a positive and productive experience for herself and her loved ones – and should be included in the expat benefits package to increase the likelihood of the assignee’s success.

 Trailing Spouse Challenges:

 Below is a listing of key categories of challenges faced by a majority of trailing spouses.
-Please note that there are a variety of other issues that arise for individuals ranging from health issues of those on assignment, as well as extended family members at home, to infidelity and so on.
+Please note that there are a variety of other issues that arise for individuals ranging from health issues of those on assignment, as well as extended family members at home, to infidelity, and so on.
 While these issues are equally as difficult, if not more so, they are not quite as widespread as those in the categories below.

 Identity Crisis v.
 Identity (Re)definition